Easy DIY Parabolic Microphone

 Final Words

 So this is how I made my first parabolic microphone!
+Our very own DIY listening device.
 Now, like all things it can be improved of course.
 I'd like to find a way to get the wire that comes out of the microphone out of the way; probably by drilling a small hole in the parabola, just outside of the plates.

 On windy days, I used the small Rycote wind jammer I bought with the Clippy Microphone.
 It works well (but has its limits in more severe conditions).